vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Wherever she with beautiful teeth (i.e. Tilottamā) came into my vicinity, there, O Goddess, emerged a lovely head of mine.
 Wishing to watch her, I assumed a quadruple form with the help of yoga.
 Having become four-faced, while showing my own yoga, I exercise sovereignty (indratva) with my eastern face, with my northern one I sport (ramāmi) with you, O blameless one (Umā); my western face is gentle (saumya) and conveys happiness to all living beings; my southern face, which has a terrifying appearance and is fierce (raudra), destroys the creatures.

 Translating this description into iconography, we may tentatively infer that the main head, which faces east, has the stern countenance of the yogin, that the southern face expresses the ferocious (ugra) aspect, that the northern face ex presses delight(√ ram), whereas the western benevolent (saumya) face, which bestows happiness to the world, may have, by virtue of this function, a regal appearance, which may be symbolized by the turban (us.n.īs.a), although the text does not explicitly specify this headgear.
-The Mahābhārata text seems to assign these four aspects—asceticism (yogin), ferociousness (ugra/raudra), benevolence (saumya) towards the world (i.e. us.n.īs.in), and delight—to an an thropomorphic form of Siva Maheśvara, who describes himself further as pos- ´ sessed of matted hair (jat.ila), celibate (brahmacārin), with the Pināka bow in his hand, and with a lustrous throat, śrīkan. t.ha (TS 7 vv.
+The Mahābhārata text seems to assign these four aspects—asceticism (yogin), ferociousness (ugra/raudra), benevolence (saumya) towards the world (i.e. us.n.īs.in), and delight—to an an thropomorphic form of Siva Maheśvara, who describes himself further as pos- ´ sessed of matted hair (jat.ila), celibate (brahmacārin), with the Pināka bow in his hand, and with a lustrous throat, śrīkaṇt.ha (TS 7 vv.
 7–8).
 It is this quartet of aspects that seems to underly, admittedly with some variations, the early sculptural representations of Siva, no matter whether we are concerned with a ´ caturmukhaliṅga (aniconic) or with an anthropomorphic image.
 This may be illustrated by some early examples.

 Images of Siva in his quadruple form ´

 In the statue found in Bhita, datable around the beginning of the Common Era, 2 Siva’s main characteristic, viz. his ascetic, i.e. ´ yogin nature, is repre sented by the central anthropomorphic figure, who is provided with matted locks (jat.ila) and penis erectus (Plate 109).
 Unlike his description in the Mahābhārata quoted above this central figure does not carry the bow Pināka, but rather seems to conform to devotional demands in that he carries the vessel (kalaśa) of amr.ta in his left hand, while the right hand seems to be raised in abhayamudrā.3

-This main deity is further characterized by four distinctive aspects symbol ized by a ‘girdle’ of four heads around his waist, only partly in conformity with the Mahābhārata description.
-One of the heads clearly represents
+This main deity is further characterized by four distinctive aspects symbol ized by a ‘girdle’ of four heads around his waist, only partly in conformity with the Mahābhārata descriptioṇOne of the heads clearly represents

 2 Kreisel 1986, 54 f.; Abb.
 A 1a–f; State Museum Lucknow H 4.